Maksym-Lys/all_projects/README.md

 # Projects

-This repository contain my published machine learning and data sciense projects along with their corresponding links.
+This repository contains my published machine learning and data science projects along with their corresponding links.

 ### Diabetes Prediction